 According to a study conducted by Epsilon, 80% of customers are more likely to buy from a brand that provides them personalized experiences.

-To understand customers' behavior and provide them personalized services to their needs, having rich sources of user data in house and a streamlined process of analyzing and using those data has never been more critical.
-Data-driven customer personalization is developed based on a combination of first-party user data - directly collected from consumers, and third-party customer data - collected from external organizations.
+To understand customers' behavior and provide them personalized services to their needs, having rich sources of user data in-house and a streamlined process of analyzing and using those data has never been more critical.
+Data-driven customer personalization is developed based on a combination of first-party user data - collected from consumers and third-party customer data - collected from external organizations.

-In the beauty industry, customer data such as typical skin type of shoppers, common skin problems, and the allergic ingredients to most of the customers are highly valuable for beauty brands and retailers.
+In the beauty industry, customer data such as typical skin types of shoppers, common skin problems, and the allergic ingredients to most customers are precious for beauty brands and retailers.

-How to utilize different kinds of data to yield better personalization:
+Utilizing different kinds of data to yield better personalization

 Personalized beauty product recommendations

 There're three types of data typically used for personalized beauty product recommendations.
-Those are contextual data, including shopper's location, weather; demographic data such as age, gender, skin concerns, skin goals, allergies; and behavioral data like browse history, abandoned cart, transactional data, search keywords as well as content consumed.
+Those are contextual data, including shopper's location, weather, demographic data such as age, gender, skin concerns, skin goals, allergies, and behavioral data like browse history, abandoned cart, transactional data, search keywords, and content consumed.

 At Revieve, we also gather real-time data from skin analysis of the user's selfie image to instantly provide detailed diagnostics and individualized product-matching offers.